Anuroth/ByteMe/README.md

 This is an Android game to practise the translation between binary, decimal and hexadecimal numbers.
 The game itself is inspired by Cisco Binary Game http://forums.cisco.com/CertCom/game/binary_game_page.htm .
-It was initiated by Anuroth and iLLmaT as a contribution to http://opensecuritytraining.info/ .
+It was initiated by Anuroth and illmat as a contribution to http://opensecuritytraining.info/ .

 Usage: